syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   'Convert the workbook
   Dim converter As ExcelToPdfConverter = New ExcelToPdfConverter(workbook)

-  'Initialize the Excel to PDF converter setting class Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings
+  'Initialize the Excel To PDF converter setting class Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings

   'Layout the page using FitAllColumnsOnOnePage options